timoxa0/silk-guardian/README.md

 ## Development

 In the dev directory, there is a Vagrantfile.
-The SETUP commands has some helpful commands.
+The SETUP file has some helpful commands.

 This is the old documentation: